 - 2 teaspoon dried onion optional

-- Brown ground beef in a large frying pan until no longer pink over medium/high heat.
+- Brown ground beef, with salt, pepper and onion and garlic if desired in a large frying pan until no longer pink over medium/high heat.

 - Stir in the tomato paste and turn the heat down to medium.